nuwuxian/rl_attack/README.md

 ```

 The repo consists the following two parts:
-  - Adversarial attack and defense in Mujoco-Game.
+  - Adversarial attack and defense in MuJoCo-Game.
   - Adversarial attack and defense in Pong-Game.

 ## Dependencies